 The penalty for late renewal of your license plate is 5% for first 15 days that it is overdue.
 There is an additional penalty of 5% for each additional 30 days that the tag is overdue.
 The maximum penalty is 25%.
 Once you reach the 25% penalty, you will not be allowed any Legislative Tag Credit.

 How long after I buy a new vehicle do I have to get the tag?

 The vehicle must be registered within 7 working days of the date you purchased the vehicle.
-If you purchased the vehicle outside of your home county, you have 9 working days from the date of purchase to register the vehicle before penalties apply.
+If you purchased the vehicle outside of your home county, you have 7 working days plus an additional 48 hours from the date of purchase to register the vehicle before penalties apply.